mawinkler/uptonight/README.md

 > ***Note:*** Running UpTonight as a container is my preferred way of using it.

-Alternative example for docker-compose, here writing to the `www`-directory of Home Assistant and using my published image on Docker Hub:
+***Docer Compose:*** Alternative example for docker-compose, here writing to the `www`-directory of Home Assistant and using my published image on Docker Hub:

 ```yaml
 services: